cristiangarc/cryptocurrency-app/README.md

 ## Intro
-This app is a cryptocurrency wallets app.
-Users can create a wallet and make fake deposits into their wallet.
+This app is a cryptocurrency news and prices app.
+Users can create fetch the up to date prices on certain coins and get news on cryptocurrencies.